mvorotniak/postgre-percona-isolation-levels-anomalies/README.md

-# Transactions and isolation and Transactional Anomalies
+# Isolation levels and Transactional Anomalies

 ### Storage Engines
- - PostgreSQL supports and uses just only one storage engine - PostgreSQL
+ - PostgreSQL supports and uses only one storage engine - PostgreSQL
  - Percona supports several storage engines.
 InnoDB is used in our testing

 ### Instructions